Nicole-Lamb/reading-notes/Growth-Mindset.md

 #### My objective in these notes are the following:

-- [x]  Share more about myself so you can get to know me.
 - [x]  To use 5 different features of Markdown on this page.
 - [x]  To explain and remind myself about Growth Mindset.
 - [x]  Share my progress with others.